For the Latchkey Generation

 “I wanted to go into nursing.”

 Gina, who graduated high school in 1985, left Oklahoma City after graduation and became a dancer at a topless bar in a mid-size town about 100 miles away.
-Over the next 20 years, she endured multiple divorces, the heartbreak of infertility and numerous run-ins with the law.
+Consequently, over the next 20 years, she endured multiple divorces, the heartbreak of infertility, and numerous run-ins with the law.
 Coming to terms with her childhood has not been easy, but she’s working on it.

 “I’ve always been at the base of the tree,” she continues.
-“I didn’t want to climb it.
-I didn’t want to fall, and the sudden stop at the bottom.
+“I didn’t want to climb it because I didn’t want to fall, and the sudden stop at the bottom.
 But, I’m in the mid-branches now and heading to the higher branches.”

 Today, the number of latchkey kids has declined.
-In 2000, Generation X parents along with school administrators helped to get federal legislation passed, which provided seed money for after school tutoring programs in lower-income schools.
+In 2000, Generation X parents along with school administrators helped to get federal legislation passed, which provided seed money for after-school tutoring programs in lower-income schools.
 Unfortunately, Gen-Xers learned firsthand how dangerous the hours between 3 to 6 p.m. can be for children.
+In the end, the Latchkey Generation became the overprotective, helicopter parents of Generation Z.